ls1intum/Artemis/docs/user/native-applications.rst

 |server-selection-overview|

-Then, enter the url of the server as you would enter it into the browser:
+Then, enter the URL of the server as you would enter it into the browser:

 |custom-server-entered|